 The Marian Bay Cowl and series are inspired in part by my need for a warm cowl and a love of texture.
 I wanted something simple and warm but that would highlight the yarn used.
 After making the Marian Bay Mitts, I posted in one of my most regular facebook groups for naming inspiration.
 My friend, and co enabler Jane, suggested the name Marian Bay and it immediately stuck.

-The Marian Bay Cowl was designed to featured in the 2020 Gift Giving Blog Hop by Crochets by Trista.
+The Marian Bay easy cowl pattern was designed to featured in the 2020 Gift Giving Blog Hop by Crochets by Trista.
 Throughout November, 20 designers have collaborated to share 21 new designs with you for free.
 Today, 20th November is my day.
 Scroll down to find out how to get your free pdf copy.

 I was fortunate enough to grab a Deramores Mystery Box no 4 at the early stage of their mystery box deal.
 I received a number of balls of yarn including the super soft, and simply gorgeous Deramores Studio Merino yarn in 4 different shades.